 At Milepost 6 a volunteer announced it was Mile 6.
-I asked her if that meant there was 6 miles to go.
+I asked her if that meant there were six miles to go.
 Then smiled.
 I obviously wasn’t pushing hard enough.
 But it didn’t matter.
 I was glad to be on the mountain and was enjoying myself.

 The curve at Mile 6 is nasty.
-I didn’t remember how steep it was but it presented no problem.
+I didn’t remember how steep it was, I’m thinking 18%, but it presented no problem.
 The 22% climb to the finish was still steep but I never thought I might stop and fall over which I believed would happen last year.

 I just had to concentrate on the road and appreciated all the people cheering.
 That’s pretty cool.

 Well, maybe it was a little bit hard at the end but was in no danger of falling over or running the photographer over like I almost did last year.

 In fact I was smiling at the finish line.

 Last year I collapsed at the finish line.
 I said “never again!”
 I gave it everything I had.
 My legs were like Jello for the next couple of days.
 What I take out of this experience is how close I was to total exhaustion last year.
 I thought that every rider crossing the finish line was grabbed by four people but I think that was reserved for me for last year.
 I really gained an appreciation for how much effort I used last year.

 I feel now that I could do the race again tomorrow.
 Clearly, even though I shaved five minutes off last year’s time, I didn’t give it my all.
 Oh well — I left myself room for improvement for next year.